 MFA Program in Documentary Expression

-Students thinking about documentary work might look to the Center’s multimedia documentary website Mississippi Stories at mississippistories.org, the films of the Southern Documentary Project, and the films, podcasts and oral history work of the Southern Foodways Alliance as examples.
+For examples of the Center’s work, see the multimedia documentary website Mississippi Stories at mississippistories.org, the films of the Southern Documentary Project, and the films, podcasts and oral history work of the Southern Foodways Alliance.

-The program will start on a limited scale in Fall 2017 and have a full range of classes beginning in 2018.
 Students can apply through the University of Mississippi Graduate School website.
-Contact Ted Ownby (firstname.lastname@example.org) or Katie McKee (email@example.com) with questions.
+Contact Graduate Coordinator Katie McKee (email@example.com) with questions.